Are there any restrictions on holding a U.S. depo in …

-If a visa is required, obtain it from the appropriate foreign consular representative before proceeding abroad.
+You must obtain a visa from the appropriate foreign consular representative before proceeding abroad.
 Allow sufficient time for processing your visa application especially if you are applying by mail.
 Most foreign consular representatives are located in principal cities and in many instances a traveler may be required to obtain visas from the consular office in the area of his/her residence.
+Embassies & Consulates in the U.S.

 Tips & Advice